Marcel David

 Marcel David (6 April 1895 – 19 December 1979) was a French politician.

+Biography

 David was the son of an educator, born on 6 April 1895 in Le Meix-Saint-Epoing.
 After completing his studies in philosophy, David began working for a school in Mont-de-Marsan in 1940.
 That same year, he joined the French Resistance.
 In 1941, David became a member of a resistance group named Libération-Nord.
 After World War II had ended, David served as mayor of Mont-de-Marsan from 1945 to 1947, and thereafter was a member of the municipal council.
 He took office as a general councilor representing the canton of Mont-de-Marsan in September 1945, and was elected to the First and Second Constituent Assembly as a representative of the French Section of the Workers' International.
 David subsequently served on the first through third convocations of the National Assembly from 1946 to 1958.
 He died in Mont-de-Marsan on 19 December 1979.